iranziprince01/budget-tracking-system/README.md

 6. [Innocent Manzi](https://github.com/Manziinnocentmanzi)

 ## Contributing
-If you'd like to contribute to this project, please follow the general Contribution Guidelines.
+Please follow the general Contribution Guidelines if you'd like to contribute to this project.

 ## License
 This project is licensed under the M.I.T.
 License - see the [LICENSE](https://opensource.org/license/mit/) file for more details.

 ## Contact
-For questions or support, please contact us at hello@dreamers.com.
+For questions or support, please get in touch with us at hello@dreamers.com.

 ## Acknowledgments
-Special thanks to  Pellin and the entire B.S.E. coaching staff for inspiration and guidance during the development of this project.This project stands as a testament to our collective skills and knowledge in the field.
+Special thanks to  Perlin and the entire B.S.E. coaching staff for inspiration and guidance during the development of this project.
+This project is a testament to our collective skills and knowledge in the field.